These days, the first thing I do after setting up a new website is link it to the Google Search Console tool.

 Add a URL for a recent post and select the type of post from the drop-down list.
 I chose Articles, but there are several other types to choose from, including Reviews and Events.

 Click “Tag this page and others like it.”
 This will tell Google to treat other similar pieces of content in the same way.

 The content comes up in a window next to the highlighting interface.
 Highlight each piece of information on your content and apply the appropriate tag.

-When you have finished, click the Done button and Google will attempt to find similar content for you to check.
-When you have checked that the pages look similar, click Create Page Set to get the chance to check a few sample pages.
+When you have finished, click the Done button and Google will find similar content for you to check.
+When you have checked that the pages look similar, click Create Page Set to check a few sample pages.

 When I did this, Google added my homepage, but it was easy to remove while checking the page set.
 Google wanted 10 example pages in all.
 Then I was able to publish the set.

-The HTML Improvements section is where Google highlights content issues such as duplicate meta tags or content, missing meta tags, and more.
-It’s a way to make sure that your search results look as good as possible.
+The HTML Improvements section is where Google highlights content issues such as duplicate meta tags or title problems.
+It’s a way to make sure that your search results look as good as they possibly can.

-Sitelinks shows you the different links that appear under your main listing in the search results.
+The Sitelinks section shows you different links from your site that appear under your main listing in the search results.
 Here’s how the Crazy Egg site shows up in search.